-Summit Public Schools is searching for talented classroom educators to step into Substitute Teacher roles for the current 2018-2019 school year, as well as for the upcoming 2019-2020 school year.
+Summit Public Schools is searching for talented classroom educators to step into Substitute Teacher roles for the upcoming 2021-2022 school year.
 This is a great opportunity to join a vibrant, growing organization that is dedicated to transforming public education for its students!

 These positions would be a perfect fit for experienced teachers who wish to teach, coach and mentor students across a small number of schools, and to create strong relationships with students and faculty, while simultaneously focusing on their growth in an organization which has become famous for professional development.

 What if all students graduated high school with the knowledge, skills and habits they need to lead a fulfilled life?
 This is the question that guides our mission at Summit Public Schools.

 Summit is a leading network of public schools that prepare a diverse student population for success in a four-year college and to be thoughtful, contributing members of society.
 We operate 14 schools serving over 4,500 students in the Bay Area and Washington state.
 100% of Summit graduates are college ready and Summit graduates complete college at double the national average.